itzmeanjan/subtle/README.md

 # subtle
-Constant-Time Comparison and Selection of Unsigned Integer Types
+Constant-Time Comparison and Selection of Unsigned Integer Values